 The ability to interact with the database from an API perspective and the ability to move data back and forth using APIs is a really big trend for SQL server DBAs.

-The evolution of the SQL Server community will start with the database administrators - especially as they think about what their role is today and what it will be in the future.
+The evolution of the SQL server monitoring community will start with the database administrators - especially as they think about what their role is today and what it will be in the future.

 When you think about the modern-day SQL server database administrator, they live in a world of control, focusing on administration.
 DBAs spend a lot of time working within the schemas they’ve creating and thinking about things from a release process and management and control perspective.

 And here’s where the DBA role is most likely headed – and this isn’t necessarily good or bad, it’s just the reality (based off the trends in this next sentence).
 Current trends are where the market’s headed, the line of business, and the need to move faster and be more agile in order to support your business.
 And don’t forget about DevOps and the processes and methodologies around DevOps to move and innovate faster.

 Although management and control won’t be completely eliminated from your role, it will no longer be at the forefront.
 Your focus will shift towards SQL server performance monitoring with collaboration and enablement of that innovation in order to satiate the way the market is headed.